edheltzel/flightdeck-parcel/README.md

 - [ ] Create a theme using Airframe - Flightdeck's classless CSS system
 - [ ] Improve documentation
+- [ ] Add more examples
+- [ ] Expand on using Eleventy Plugins
+- [ ] Expand on using Parcel Plugins
+- [ ] Add more filters and shortcodes
 - [ ] Add Dockerfile
 - [ ] Include in NPM package